-If users want to store the newly generated cone fundamentals as csv (comma-separated values) data files, they should use the the yellow frame on the right hand side of the main screen, which is highlighted in Figure 13.
-There are eight data output options (1-8), each of which can be selected using radio buttons.
+If users want to store the newly generated cone fundamentals as an Excel file, they should use the the yellow frame on the right hand side of the main screen, which is highlighted in Figure 4.
+There are nine data output options (1-9), each of which can be selected using radio buttons.
 The new LMS cone fundamentals can be saved in (1) linear quantal units, (2) logarithmic quantal units, (3) linear energy units, or (4) logarithmic energy units.
 Or the retinal cone spectral sensitivities can be saved as (5) linear quantal units, and (6) logarithmic quantal units.
-Lastly, the photopigment absorbance functions can be saved in linear (7) and logarithmic (8) units.
-The default
+The photopigment absorbance functions can be saved in linear (7) and logarithmic (8) units.
+Finally, colour-matching functions for a triplet of wavelengths (9) (default is Stiles and Burch’s RGB) can be saved.

-The “Name for new CMFs directory and files” entered into the editable text box at the bottom is used to write a subdirectory of the same name in the data_out directory.
-The name is also used to name the data files stored within that directory.
+The “CMFs directory entered into the editable text box at the bottom is used to write a subdirectory of the current directory.
+The data is saved within that directory with the name in the “CMFs filename” editable text box.
+A warning will be given if a file with that name already exists and will not be overwritten unless the Overwrite file checkbox is checked.

-If a directory of the same name exists, the message “Name exists: change or overwrite” appears under the text box.
-The user should either tick the “Overwrite?” box, in which case the directory will be deleted and replaced, or change the name to a unique name.
-The automatic naming convention for the output files in the directory “NewName” is:

-NewName_linQ_cornea.csv

-NewName_logQ_cornea.csv

-NewName_linE_cornea.csv

-NewName_logE_cornea.csv

-NewName_linQ_retina.csv

-NewName_logQ_retina.csv

-NewName_lin_Abs.csv

-NewName_log_Abs.csv

-The *.csv files can be opened directly in Excel and many other programs.
-The user can repeatedly go back and change the parameters or codons to produce new data files.

-The contents of the “data_in” directory are shown in Figure 14.
+The contents of the “data_in” directory are shown in Figure 5.
 They are comma-delimited value ascii files, copies of which can also be found on the CVRL website.
 The naming convention is:

 “_fine”, “_1”, “_5” signify data at 0.1, 1 and 5-nm steps, respectively.